-The Output/Hold Mode provides the ability to view a limited number of Transducer Block (TB) and Analog Input (AI) Function Block parameters.
+The Output/Hold Mode of Operation provides the ability to view a limited number of Transducer Block (TB) and Analog Input (AI) Function Block parameters.
 Fieldbus Foundation requirements prevent local adjustments using the HMI of the transmitter for function block parameters other than those located in the TB.
-In the Output/Hold Mode, parameter viewing is limited to the TB Process Variable Range, AI Block mode status, AI Output Value, AI Field Value, and AI Process Value.
+Parameter viewing is limited to the TB Process Variable Range, AI Block mode status, AI Output Value, AI Field Value, and AI Process Value.